JGCRI/gcam-doc/emissions.md

 GCAM endogenously estimates CO<sub>2</sub> fossil-fuel related emissions based on fossil fuel consumption and global emission factors by fuel (oil, unconventional oil, natural gas, and coal).
 These emission factors are consistent with global emissions by fuel from the CDIAC global inventory ([CDIAC 2017](emissions.html#cdiac2017)).

 GCAM can be considered as a process model for CO<sub>2</sub> emissions and reductions.
 CO<sub>2</sub> emissions change over time as fuel consumption in GCAM endogenously changes.
-Application of Carbon Capture and Storage (CCS) is explicitly considered as separate technological options on a number of processes, such as electricity generation and fertilizer manufacturing.
+Application of Carbon Capture and Storage (CCS) is explicitly considered as separate technological options for a number of processes, such as electricity generation and fertilizer manufacturing.
 The GCAM, in effect, produces a Marginal Abatement Curve for CO<sub>2</sub> as a carbon-price is applied within the model.

 CO<sub>2</sub> emissions from limestone used in cement production are also estimated.
 Limestone consumption has one global emissions factor, however, each region’s IO coefficient (limestone / cement) is calibrated to return CDIAC estimates ([CDIAC 2017](emissions.html#cdiac2017)).
 (CO<sub>2</sub> from fuel consumed in producing limestone is estimated in the same manner as other fuel consumption.)